 How To Identify A Painted Turtle – Size

 This method certainly has its limitations, as it won’t work if you’ve got a baby or juvenile turtle, but it certainly can make you feel more confident about your identification.

-Like a lot of species, female painteds are larger than male painteds, but that isn’t what to look for here.
+Like a lot of species, female painted painted turtles are larger than male painted, but that isn’t what to look for here.

 The easiest way to do this is to simply measure from the top of the carapace (shell) to the bottom.